Why Franchisees Should Welcome Company Stores

 Testing Ground – Furthermore, company stores actually act as a testing ground for new products and new ideas.
 Since they’re actually owned by the company themselves, these locations allow ideas and products to be tested in real-life environments rather than forcing changes upon franchisees without extensive testing.

 In addition to products, it might also be new technology and this is especially relevant these days.
 As the company stores test new technology, the brand can get a response from employees and even customers if the technology is customer-facing.
 If it doesn’t work so well, only the company store suffers.
-If it works well enough to roll out countrywide, every franchisee will benefit and the brand can point towards positive results as the reason for the change.
+If it works well enough to roll out countrywide, every franchisee will benefit and the brand can point towards positive results.

 Finally, a company store can also be a testing ground for new prices.
-Often, franchisees are sensitive about pricing and they dislike being told to adjust prices with no evidence of it being better or worse.
+Often, franchisees are sensitive about pricing.
+They dislike being told to adjust prices with no evidence of it being better or worse.
 Why?
 Ultimately, it eats into the profits of the franchisee.
 With proof a change in prices can lead to increased profitability, the franchisee will be more willing to ‘play ball’.

-Mini Warehouses – Additionally, we’ve also seen many brands treat company stores as mini warehouses which allows franchisees faster access to stock.
-Without having to wait so long for deliveries, the whole stock management system can improve and can potential reduce the amount of stock a franchisee requires on site.
+Mini Warehouses – We’ve also seen many brands treat company stores as mini warehouses which allows franchisees faster access to stock.
+Without having to wait so long for deliveries, the whole stock management system can improve.
+This can reduce the amount of stock a franchisee requires on site.

 Reduced Cost – Finally, another company store adds to the network regardless of who owns it.
 For the consumer, ownership doesn’t matter as long as there are more stores and the brand can continue to grow.

-As we can see, company stores actually provide a benefit for franchisees as well as franchisors and this is why they’ll continue to play an important role.
+As you can see, company stores actually provide a benefit for franchisees as well as franchisors.
+This is why they’ll continue to play an important role.